-Whether you’re visiting the Sunshine State for the first time or consider yourself an in-the-know local, it pays to understand the ins and outs of Florida alcohol laws.
+Whether you’re visiting the Sunshine State for the first time or you're a repeat visitor and consider yourself an in-the-know local, it pays to understand the ins and outs of Florida alcohol laws.
 From what days you can purchase alcohol to penalties you may incur for drinking underage or driving while under the influence, these are the Florida alcohol laws you need to know to remain safe and on the right side of the law.

 Alcohol and Driving

-First, it’s important to note that when it comes to alcohol and driving, Florida is like every other state in America: driving while intoxicated (DWI) is not tolerated, and can be met with extremely heavy penalties depending on whether it’s your first offense or you’re a multiple offender.
-With that in mind, let’s take a look at the Florida alcohol laws related to driving:
+First, it’s important to note that when it comes to alcohol and driving, Florida is like every other state in America; driving while under the influence (DUI) is not tolerated, and can be met with extremely heavy penalties depending on whether it’s your first offense or you’re a repeat offender.

-Penalties for driving while intoxicated can range from having your driver’s license suspended for a minimum of six months (first offense) to two years (second or third offense), fines and even jail time (usually this occurs after the fourth offense).
-The Florida DMV can also confiscate and impound your vehicle, as well as charge you heavy fines to get it back out.
+Penalties for driving while intoxicated can range from having your driver’s license suspended for a minimum of six months (first offense) to two years (second or third offense), to fines and even jail time.
+The Florida Department of Motor Vehicles can also confiscate and impound your vehicle, as well as charge you heavy fines to get it back.
 All persons convicted of an alcohol-related offense are required to take alcohol awareness classes.

 The Florida drinking age is the same as the national drinking age, which is 21.
-Florida alcohol laws allow bartenders to be 18, and 18-year-olds can work in a liquor store provided that they don’t actually handle or sell the alcohol.
+Florida alcohol laws state that bartenders must be 18 years of age.
+Servers, also, can be 18, and 18-year-olds can work in a liquor store provided that they don’t actually handle or sell the alcohol.

-There are some exceptions to this rule, as a few counties in Florida (including Miami-Dade) allow the sale of alcohol any day of the week, 24 hours a day.
+There are some exceptions to these rules, as a few counties in Florida (including Miami-Dade) allow the sale of alcohol any day of the week, 24 hours a day.